-Wednesday, January 18, 10:45 a.m. – 12:00 noon.
-Friends of the Montana Historical Society Public Program—Stopping along the Way.
-MHS Interpretive Historian Dr. Ellen Baumler will explore the long and varied history of the Sieben Ranch in the Helena Valley.
-Stopping Along the Way will peel back the layers of the area’s prehistory and history to reveal some surprising occupants, a diversity of human experience, a depth of contribution, and a pattern of stewardship for the land that continues today.
+Thursday, March 30, 6:30 p.m.
+Thursday Night at the Museum—Stopping along the Way.
+In an encore presentation of a program she delivered in January, MHS Interpretive Historian Dr. Ellen Baumler will explore the long and varied history of the Sieben Ranch in the Helena Valley.
+Stopping Along the Way will peel back the layers of the area’s prehistory and history to reveal some surprising occupants, a diversity of human experience, a depth of contribution, and a commitment to stewardship that continues today.